Content editor using Umbraco on a laptop

 Debunking some common misconceptions about Umbraco

-Misconception 1: Umbraco is not an enterprise solution
+Misconception 1: Umbraco isn’t an enterprise solution

-Misconception 2: It isn’t scalable
+Misconception 2: It doesn’t scale

 Misconception 3: It has limited functionality